SamySam0/Flow/README.md

-# Flow
+# Graphical Game - Flow

+## Description:
-Python game made in Tkinter
+This is a unic graphical game developed in Python using the Tkinter library.

-# Instructions
-To launch, use: python3 game.py
+## Instructions:
+- Make sure to have the following libraries installed : tkinter
+- Run the game from the terminal: python3 game.py